ecssiah/buddhabrot-variations/README.md

 `C` is the starting point for each test, which is chosen at random from points within the desired complex range.

 This will produce a generalized fractal based on the Buddhabrot method developed by Green.
-I have called the range of fractals generated using this expanded methods, Green Fractals.
+I have called the range of fractals generated using this expanded method: Green Fractals.

 The application is also set up to produce a series of these fractals, which can be combined together to produce animations.
 The general approach is to treat the coefficients of the generating function as a vector <P, Q, R>, and then transform this vector by small amounts to produce slight variations.
 This series of fractals can then be combined together to form a smooth animation.